Unión de Curtidores: History

-In 1997 Unión de Curtidores returned to Mexican professional football when it was registered in the Primera División 'A' (second tier), the club was registered as an affiliated team to Club León, the city's main team and its former historical rival.
+In 1997, Unión de Curtidores returned to Mexican professional football when it was registered in the Primera División 'A' de México (second division level), the club was registered as an affiliated team to León, the city's main team and its former historical rival.

-In 1999 Curtidores had achieved promotion to the Primera División after defeating Venados de Yucatán in the promotion final.
-However, its owner decided to sell the team's franchise to Club Puebla, a team that had been relegated from the top tier in the same season, since the owner did not want to keep two teams in the same division, in addition to seeking the continuity of Club León, the which was considered his main team, so Curtidores did not manage to promote and abandoned professional football after that decision.
+In 1999, Curtidores had achieved promotion to the Primera División after defeating Venados de Yucatán in the promotion final.
+However, its owner decided to sell the team's franchise to Puebla and relocate it to the city of Puebla, Puebla, a team that had been relegated from the top tier in the same season, since the owner did not want to keep two teams in the same division, in addition to seeking the continuity of Club León, the which was considered his main team, so Curtidores did not manage to promote and abandoned professional football after that decision.

-During the decades of 2000 and 2010 Unión de Curtidores had a presence in the Segunda and Tercera División, with representative teams that appeared and disappeared constantly.
-In the Clausura 2013 and Clausura 2014 tournaments Curtidores managed to reach the final of the Liga Premier de Ascenso, being defeated by Ballenas Galeana Morelos and Atlético Coatzacoalcos, respectively.
+During the decades of 2000 and 2010, Unión de Curtidores had a presence in the Segunda and Tercera División de México, with representative teams that appeared and disappeared constantly.
+In the Clausura 2013 and Clausura 2014 tournaments, Curtidores managed to reach the final of the Liga Premier de Ascenso, being defeated by Ballenas Galeana Morelos and Atlético Coatzacoalcos, respectively.
 During those years the team was part of the Grupo Pachuca sports structure and functioned as a development team for Club León.
-In the summer of 2014 the team was sold to Chiapas F.C., who relocated it to Tuxtla Gutiérrez to re-found Atlético Chiapas, ending professional football again for Unión de Curtidores.
+In the summer of 2014, the team was sold to Chiapas F.C., who relocated it to Tuxtla Gutiérrez, Chiapas to re-found Atlético Chiapas, ending professional football again for Unión de Curtidores.

-Ten years after its last disappearance, in July 2024 the team tried to return to professional football with the help of Club Cachorros de León, even the team's management announced its return to the fields, however, finally the Liga Premier de México did not authorize the move, so Curtidores attempt to return to professional activity was frustrated.
+Ten years after its last disappearance, in July 2024 the team tried to return to professional football with the help of Club Cachorros de León, even the team's management announced its return to the fields.
+However, finally the Segunda División de México did not authorize the move, so Curtidores attempt to return to professional activity was frustrated.